dart-lang/site-www/src/_guides/libraries/library-tour.md

 To ensure that an object won't be garbage collected and finalized too early, classes can implement the [Finalizable][] interface.
+When a local variable is Finalizable, it won't be garbage collected until the code block where it is declared has exited.

 {{site.alert.version-note}}
 Support for weak references and finalizers was added in Dart 2.17.